-As outlined in the baseline assessment, there is a diverse range of attractions within 15 km of the Proposed Development, encompassing both the city of Dundee and its surrounding rural areas.
+As outlined in the baseline assessment, there is a diverse range of attractions within 15 km of the Proposed Development, encompassing both the cities of Dundee and Perth as well as their surrounding rural areas.

 The motivation to visit the identified city-centre attractions, many of which are indoor activities such as go-karting and trampolining, is likely driven by the specific experiences they offer.
 Other attractions including museums, galleries, and historical landmarks, are expected to appeal to those with an interest in history and culture.
+Therefore, the Proposed Development is not anticipated to affect the motivation to visit these attractions.